tclark/op-intermediate-app-dev/17-serialisation/17-serialisation.md

 Note that in order to un-pickle data, the code that defines classes like the `PickleMe` class above must be accessible in the scope where the un-pickling takes place.

 **Security concerns**
-Even though `pickle` doesn't store *arbitraray* code, loading pickled data is code exectution.
+Even though `pickle` doesn't store *arbitrary* code, loading pickled data is code exectution.
 Never load pickled data from an untrusted source.
 If you are transmitting pickled data over an untrusted network, use something like the `hmac` module to cryptographically authenticate the data.

 ---